Free Row Checker

 Pattern and Row Checker

 This pattern is nicely printed on card stock in a handy pocket size.
 A list of all abbreviations and glossary of terms are included.
 It also comes with my unique Row Checker.
 A tool you can use to help keep track of your stitch count, row number, increases, and decreases.
 Throughout the pattern you’ll find indicators of when to refer to your Row Checker.

-For your convenience, I’ve collected knitting tips and links to videos that will make knitting your men’s project easier and even more fun.
+For your convenience, I’ve collected knitting tips and links to videos that will make knitting your men’s socks easier and even more fun.
 Knitting Help

-This sock pattern was designed for the following yarn.
-Click here to see color 14 options and to purchase yarn.
+This sock pattern was designed for the following yarns.
+Click here to see 18 color options and to purchase yarn.